MicrosoftDocs/entra-docs/docs/global-secure-access/overview-what-is-global-secure-access.md

 - Provide a seamless end-user experience by acquiring network traffic from the desktop client and deploying side-by-side with your existing non-Microsoft SSE solutions.

 ## Licensing overview
 Microsoft Entra Internet Access and Microsoft Entra Private Access are now generally available.
-Use of internet access features requires Microsoft Entra Internet Access license and use of private access features require Microsoft Entra Private Access license.
+Use of internet access features require a Microsoft Entra Internet Access license and use of private access features require a Microsoft Entra Private Access license.
+Both licenses are available as part of the Microsoft Entra Suite.
+To learn more about licensing costs and the Microsoft Entra Suite, see [Microsoft Entra Plans & Pricing](https://www.microsoft.com/security/business/microsoft-entra-pricing).
 Use of the Microsoft traffic profile is included with the Secure Access Essentials license, which will soon be included in the Microsoft 365 E3 license.

 Prerequisite to use Microsoft Entra Private Access, Microsoft Entra Internet Access and Secure Access Essentials is Microsoft Entra ID P1 or Microsoft Entra ID P2.